 The fact that NHANES is cross-sectional rather than longitudinal in design contributes to two significant limitations in our study.
 First, its cross-sectional nature does not allow us to draw conclusions about causal relationships (or lack thereof); thus, it is crucial that future work follow women as they transition from nulliparity to parity, and as they continue to reproduce, to best evaluate causal relationships between reproduction and biological age.
-However, should a causal relationship between chronic effects of parity and biological age exist among premenopausal women, this should have been apparent in our cross-sectional data, especially given the low levels of error or bias in reporting the number of live births.
+However, should a causal relationship between chronic effects of parity and biological age exist among pre-menopausal women, this should have been apparent in our cross-sectional data, especially given the low levels of error or bias in reporting the number of live births.
 Second, we are only able to examine relatively chronic, rather than acute, effects of reproduction on biological age given the current study design.
 Though our analyses do not support acute effects of reproduction on biological age acceleration, longitudinal studies, ideally with dense sampling schedules, would better enable us to assess the time scales at which costs of reproduction may be apparent.
 Frequently sampling women during both their reproductive and post-reproductive years would allow for the investigation of putative acute and chronic changes in markers and composites of biological age.
 In the absence of dense longitudinal sampling, we cannot be certain that biomarkers measured in this cross-sectional sample are not also representative of acute states unrelated to parity or reproduction.
 For example, it is possible that some participants could have been experiencing mild infections during MEC examinations, leading to altered clinical measures of immune function.
 Though this could contribute to imprecision in our biological aging measures, such imprecision would not be systematic and thus we would not expect it to significantly affect the present study’s findings.
 Women’s prenatal health also predicts both pregnancy outcomes 71,72, as well as postnatal health risks.
 As such, longitudinal studies are necessary to understand what factors moderate reproduction-related changes in biological age across women.

 Another limitation is that BMI is an important contributor to observed differences in biological age 73.
-We observed no significant differences in BMI as a function of menopausal status in our sample, which diminishes the likelihood that the association between parity and biological aging in postmenopausal women is driven by differences in body composition.
+We observed no significant differences in BMI as a function of menopausal status in our sample, which diminishes the likelihood that the association between parity and biological aging in post-menopausal women is driven by differences in body composition.
 Even so, changes in body mass and adiposity are central to the physiological changes occurring with pregnancy as women begin “metabolizing for two” 74.
 Parity is associated with increased central adiposity 75, and pregnancy-related weight gain can mediate associations between obesity and long-term morbidity 76.
 These risks might be reduced by breast-feeding, which acts to mobilize accumulated fat and reset maternal metabolism 77.
 As NHANES does not include fine-grained data on lactation practices, we were unable to examine the additive effects of parity and lactation on biological age.
 Both cross-sectional and longitudinal future studies should aim to more fully quantify pre- and post-natal factors indexing reproduction-related energetic investment.